 Maybe in a while I’ll revisit this idea for the Campaign 3 characters, but we don’t know all that much about them yet, being only twenty-ish episodes in.
 I already have my guesses, though.

 Philip Rienstra (‘21) majored in writing and music and has plans to pursue a career in publishing.
 They are a recovering music snob, a fruit juice enthusiast, and a big fan of the enneagram.
-They’re currently living in Grand Rapids with their partner, Heidi.
+They’re currently living in St. Paul with their spouse, Heidi.